MobiusL/bASIC-FAQ/README.md

 most*](https://bitcointalk.org/index.php?topic=79637.msg1315070#msg1315070) 125 watts for
 a 54 Ghash/s bASIC and approximately half for a 27 Ghash/s model.

 A far more likely figure is under 100 watts.
+This equates to approximately 1.85 w/GH.

 Power Connectors
 ----------------